qiqixixi1001/automotive-safeic-practice/articles/03_automotive_safeic_practice_d03_github_en_generic.md

 FIT = reliability_model(design_structure, technology, environment, mission_profile)
 ```

-So D03 treats FIT as a **model-dependent metric**.

-This leads to an important engineering rule:
+This leads to a practical engineering rule:

 > Never record a FIT number without recording the reliability model and the assumptions used to compute it.

+D03 treats FIT as a **model-dependent metric**.

+That is why the demo does not only parse numbers.
+It also generates a run identity matrix and an evidence index.

 ---

-## 5. FIT Standard: What It Means in the Flow
+## 4. What a FIT Standard Means

 A FIT standard defines or references the method used to estimate failure rate.

-In this series, two important identifiers are:
+In this series, two identifiers are important from a methodology point of view:

 ```text
 iec_62380